douglas-osd/douglas-osd/README.md

 - 👋 Hi, I’m @douglas-osd
-- 👀 I’m interested in ... developing for Unity 🧑‍💻
+- 👀 I’m interested in ... developing for Godot & Unity 🧑‍💻
 - 🌱 I’m currently learning ...
-C# 🐍
+GDScript & C# 🐍
 - 💞️ I’m looking to collaborate on ... games 🎮
 - 📫 How to reach me ... @osdouglastweets 🐤